 The Bureau of Labor Statistics reports the median annual pay for a diagnostic medical sonographer is $67,080 per year, $32.25 per hour.
 The industry is expected to have 21,100 new positions by 2026, up 17% from the 2016 figure of approximately 122,300 active positions.

 Massage therapy is a rapidly growing career field with opportunities in hospitals, fitness centers, spas, and private offices.
 Massage therapists help patients by manipulating the soft tissue muscles of the body.
 They work to manage pain, rehabilitate injuries, promote relaxation, and enhance general wellness.

-Aspiring massage therapists must complete a training program such as the Comprehensive Massage Diploma and Certificate that offers an education in anatomy, health, hygiene, kinesiotherapy, massage techniques, and hydrotherapy.
+Aspiring massage therapists must complete a training program that offers an education in anatomy, health, hygiene, kinesiotherapy, massage techniques, and hydrotherapy.
 They may also need to obtain a state license or registration, depending upon where they wish to work.

 5. Medical Assistant

 Medical assistants perform a variety of administrative and clinical duties to support the work of physicians and other healthcare professionals, including scheduling appointments, measuring a patient’s vital signs, recording patient histories, and preparing blood for lab tests.
 They use electronic health records (EHR) software extensively and must be technologically savvy in addition to having strong interpersonal skills.